Jay Fisher - World Class Knifemaker

 Those are just three simplified considerations for this steel type comparison, and if you think it could get very confusing and complicated, you are correct.
 440C has its uses; it's a great steel with a long record of successful performance.
 There are other steels, and I currently use a dozen different kinds in my profession.
 Most clients still ask for 440C, and they do so because they want a tough, wear resistant tool steel that they don't have to worry about rusting, pitting, discoloring, and staining at the first exposure to moisture.
 While I have made most of my knives in 440C, it's because my clients want it, not because I'm stuck on any particular steel or are a proponent of one particular steel.
 I love them all, and just like the comparison between an agate or jade handle, a G10 or Micarta® handle, a persimmon or a eucalyptus burl handle, each material has its own particular and distinctive appeal.
 I simply make what my clients want, and that has given me great success in this career field for decades.
 That's what anonymous posters on forums don't get; I work for my clients, not some anonymous carbon steel enthusiast's mistaken idealized factory production product he writes about on a public forum.

-There simply is no ultimate steel for knife blades, no superior, magnificent, ultimate blade material.
+Frankly, there simply is no ultimate steel for knife blades, no superior, magnificent, ultimate blade material.
 Each choice of steel for a knife blade is a decision of balance of many properties.
+By the way, do you want to know what people are ignoring when they go on and on about knife blade steels; what is even more important and lacking in modern knives?
+Try the Six Distinctions of Fine Knives.

 Knife buyers are just like everybody else; they can be swayed towards a particular knife buying decision based on advertising.
 Who wouldn't want the newest truck, the newest tool, the newest snack, or the newest knife?
 How do you make a knife, a tool that has existed for longer than any other tool in the history of man sound and seem new?
 Sure, people need knives, they use knives, and they collect knives.
 What could be more appealing than the newest, most exotic, most astounding performing steel made today?
 Why, even I would want to buy that!
 One problem though: it doesn't exist.
 See the next topic.